MySims SkyHeroes

 MySims SkyHeroes is a video game developed by Behaviour Interactive and published by Electronic Arts.
 It is the sixth and final game in the MySims series.
-The game was released on September 28, 2010, for the Nintendo DS, PlayStation 3, Wii, and Xbox 360.
+The game was released in 2010 for the Nintendo DS, PlayStation 3, Wii, and Xbox 360.

+It used to be the only MySims game to be released on non-Nintendo home consoles until the release of MySims: Cozy Bundle on PlayStation 5 and Xbox Series X/S in 2025.

 Gameplay

 MySims SkyHeroes is an aviation game that features a solo campaign, boss battles, local co-op, and online multiplayer.
 There are upgrades for the planes through a plane editor which will allow players to customize a plane using parts like wings and engines acquired by completing missions.
 Some upgrades are purely decorative, like wheel styles, but wing, engine and body upgrades upgrade stats using a three star rating system.

 Multiplayer

 The multiplayer modes available are racing and battle modes.
 In multi-player, users which have a game profile will be able to use their saved planes and avatars.

 Plot

 The player starts out as an unknown pilot and leads the resistance to the evil Morcubus and his drones who plan to take over the skyways.
 The player will have to team up with NPCs to defeat Morcubus and his Chaos Pirates.
-This game introduces new characters Dragomir and Svetlana as the Chaos Pirates' top pilots.
+This game introduces new characters Rose, Dragomir and Svetlana as the Chaos Pirates' top pilots.